MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-profile-engine-policy-profile-cpp.md

 ---
-title: Concepts - The Policy API profile object
+title: Concepts - The Policy SDK profile object
 description: This article will help you understand the concepts around the Policy profile object, which is created during application initialization.
 author: msmbaldwin
 ms.service: information-protection